amazeeio/docs/local_docker_development/linux_pygmy.md

     $ pygmy update

-After it updated all containers, it will restart them as well.
+After it updated all containers, it will recreate them as well.

 ### Update `pygmy`